GokulKrishna3055/GokulKrishna3055/README.md

 **About Me**

-Hi, I'm [Gokul Krishna N], a passionate and dedicated AI, Machine Learning, and Deep Learning enthusiast.I also interested in Python and UI dev.
+Hi, I'm Gokul Krishna N, a passionate and dedicated AI, Machine Learning, and Deep Learning enthusiast.I also interested in Python and UI dev.
 I enjoy exploring new technologies and applying them to solve real-world problems.
 My primary focus is on building intelligent systems that can learn and adapt.

 **Interests**